graphql/graphql-spec/spec/Section 3 -- Type System.md

 Enum types have the potential to be invalid if incorrectly defined.

-1. A Enum type must define one or more unique enum values.
+1. An Enum type must define one or more unique enum values.

 ### Enum Extensions